korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data_Management_and_Auditing_via_Cloudera_navigator_and_Hue.md

   ii) Tag cluster entities to aid with data lifecycle management.

 The Navigator Metadata compoenent extracts metadata at startup and maintains a fresh view through periodic extractions.
 The extracted metadata is indexed and used by the embedded Solr search engine.
 Solr provides support for the metadata discovery and exploration features that you access from the Metadata web interface.

+## Metadata_Component_Operations
+Extracted metadata is indexed in order to facilitate fast searches.
+The Solr schema indexes two types of metadata, Entity properties and relationships between entities.
+Both technical and business metadata can be directly searched using the cloudera navigator metadata web interface.

+Figure#11(Metadata Querying via Navigator)

 # Integrating_Hue_with_Navigator
 Embedded Search & Tagging via metastore manager in Hue and cloudera navigator can be used for Data Search and Tagging via Hue and navigator.
 Aplicable for Cloudera Enterprise 5.11 and greater.